 Thousands of locals have packed the streets of the capital, Managua, and other cities over the past week in response to government announcements regarding social welfare reform which would see some of the country's poorest workers being slugged more taxes and losing benefits.

-Nicaragua's President Daniel Ortega announced on April 22 that he would abandon the social welfare reforms, however, local anger has not died down, and protestors are calling for the resignation of the president due to incidents of nepotism and undermining the country's democratic system.
+Nicaragua's President Daniel Ortega announced on 22 April that he would abandon the social welfare reforms.
+However, local anger has not died down, and protestors are calling for the resignation of the president due to incidents of nepotism and undermining the country's democratic system.

 With no signs of civil unrest abating, the US has removed some of its diplomatic staff from the country and reduced services available.
-It's also placed Nicaragua in the "Reconsider Travel" category, with other government travel advisories warning travelers against all but essential travel to the country.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Find out what to do if a riot, protest or civil unrest breaks out while you're traveling.
 Our tips to stay safe pre-trip, while traveling and post event.

 How bad is crime in Nicaragua?
 Everything you must know about scams, express kidnappings and crime hot-spots, like Managua, to stay safe.